neilblom/wordlist-writer/docs/Glossary.md

 # ⭐ **L**

 ### **Lemma**
-The base dictionary form of a word.
+Canonical dictionary form of a word.
+Stored in Supabase as lemma.
+Mapped from frontend word or english.

 Examples:
 - running → run